Tony Starcer

-Retiring as a sergeant in the US Army Air Force, Starcer was a line mechanic and artist for the 91st Bombardment Group (Heavy), of the VIII Bomber Command, Eighth Army Air Force, based at Bassingbourn, UK in 1942–43.
+Honorably discharged as a sergeant in the US Army Air Force, Starcer was a line mechanic and one of the artists for the 91st Bombardment Group (Heavy), of the VIII Bomber Command, Eighth Army Air Force, based at Bassingbourn, UK in 1943–45.

-He painted many pieces of nose art on the Fortresses of "The Ragged Irregulars", including the George Petty girl "Telephone Girl" for the Memphis Belle.
+He painted many pieces of nose art on the Fortresses of "The Ragged Irregulars", including the iconic Shoo Shoo Baby.
 The 91st Bombardment Group (H) website lists 124 aircraft that his work adorned.